namjaejeon/ksmbd/README_cifssrv.txt

         /* oplock info */
         struct ofile_info *ofile;
         bool delete_on_close;
+        bool lease_granted;
+        char LeaseKey[16];
         bool is_durable;
         uint64_t persistent_id;
 };

 Each file handle is represented by "struct file" in linux, for CIFSSRV, this reference is stored in corresponding "cifssrv_file".
-In addition to this - the corresponding, oplock/durable information is also stored in this.
+In addition to this - the corresponding, oplock/lease/durable information is also stored in this.
 So, from SMB Requests - where in FID is part of the request, which becomes a "value" to be searched in the bitmap to locate the "cifssrv_file" instance and then correspondingly "filp" can be